novikovalab/piawka/statistics.md

 **Scope**: between &emsp; **Dependencies**: `pi`

-An analog of Fst for polyploid populations that corrects for the ploidy-induced inflation of within-group heterozygosity (H_sp):
+An analog of Fst for polyploid populations that corrects for the ploidy-induced inflation of within-group heterozygosity ($H_sp$):

 $$\rho = \frac{H_{pt} - H_s}{H_{pt} - H_{sp}}$$

-where H_s is the average within-group heterozygosity, H_t is the between-group heterozygosity, and H_sp is H_s corrected for ploidy.
+where $H_s$ is the average within-group heterozygosity, $H_t$ is the between-group heterozygosity, and $H_sp$ is $H_s$ corrected for ploidy.
 For diploids, ρ ≈ Fst.
 For autotetraploids, `rho` is lower than naive `fst` because it removes the upward bias caused by within-individual fixed heterozygosity.

 Requires that all samples in a group have the same ploidy.
 Not reliable in multiallelic comparisons.